MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/storage-explorer-troubleshooting.md

 #### Data roles

 You must be assigned at least one role that grants access to read data from resources.
-For example, if you want to list or download blobs, you'll need at least the Storage Blob Data Reader role.
+For example, if you want to list or download blobs, you need, at the least, the Storage Blob Data Reader role.

 ### Why do I need a management layer role to see my resources in Storage Explorer?